Pages

 We got off one stop shy of the Moda Center to have pizza at our favorite place in Old Town.
 Once we sat at the bar and I got a beer in me I could finally relax a bit.
 After a while we got back on the train with our next destination being Upright Brewing.
 I believe Upright Brewing is the closest brewery to the Moda Center.
 Each time we've been there to pre-game Winterhawks hockey games they were always playing Phish music on the speakers.
 This time it was more like a chill dub reggae mix but that's actually better than being directly on the nose.
 Upright wasn't crowded at all when we got there, but it was still not even 5:00pm yet.

 Upright is named after the instrument played by upright bassist Charles Mingus, with pictues of Mingus and other jazz musicians such as Sun Ra and Rahsaan Roland Kirk for the eye to see.
-I like Upright's beers...they have things like Irish red ales, bitters, and pale ales with a couple things always on cask.
+I like Upright's beers...they have styles like Irish red ales, bitters, and pale ales with a couple varieties always on cask.
 It quickly got crowded after we got there and soon the line was out the door.

 In true Portland fashion, the weather this day was pretty classic.
 As chilly as you would expect and slightly overcast or partially sunny.
 Suddenly, it decided to rain while we were in the brewery.
 Portland gotta be Portland.
 It didn't last long though and soon we were walking toward the venue through a maze of nitrous balloon vendors.
 Not to be distracted, we went fairly straightly through one of the the Moda Center entrances.